DanielJRutledge/DataAnalytics_Fall2013/README.md

 If you want to have a separate version of this project that won't affect the master branch when you commit, make your own branch to commit to and then commit to master when you want.
+We should be able to view the different branches and compare it to master as you develop within the branch.